128technology/docs/docs/intro_installation_byol_azure_mist.md

 Once the deployment completes, information is provided in the Outputs tab on the left hand side.

 The non-interactive, Zero Touch Provisioning (ZTP) method is triggered.
 After the VM is deployed, it will take an additional 2-3 minutes for the ZTP process to complete.
 When the ZTP process concludes, there will be an asset in the Mist inventory to be associated with the router configuration.
+It will then take an additional 5-10 minutes for the desired SSR version to be installed.

 ### Azure CLI or PowerShell